 Actually, the end of the A-4 is shrouded in mystery!
 Airship author James Shock says in his "U.S. Army Airships 1908-1942", page 35, says the A-4 was "dismantled" sometime in 1923.
 A citation, the last I could find on the A-4, in the "Air Service Newsletter" for April 14, 1923 states: "AIRSHIP A-4 OVERHAULED.
 The Engineering Department at Scott Field, Ill., is taking advantage of the bad weather to improve the condition of the Airship A-4.
 A new Rolls-Royce, 6-cylinder motor is begin installed, with a four-blade propeller similar to the one used on the Mullion Airship.
 The new propeller will increase the speed of the ship and make for smoother flying."
 No further entry about the A-4 is found in any source I was able to find.

 The mystery is that I came across an undated photo which appears to show the control car of the A-4, crashed on the ground!
-(See "Mystery" photos in the lower-left column.)
+(See "Mystery: What became of the A-4?", below.)
 Not only was I unable to confirm or date the photo, but with no record of an accident, I simply had to throw up my hands and admit defeat!

 The A-4 served admirably in a time when great experimentation on aerial warfare was being conducted in the U.S. Army.
 The A-4 served as the training vessel for Ambrose Clinton, and once carried Brigadier General Billy Mitchell in February 1923!
 (See "Air Service Newsletter" for March 5, 1923, page 4.)
 The fact that the fate of the A-4 is unknown is ignominious indeed.